 The seminar consisted of a series of readings, presentations, field visits and meetings with local stakeholders.
 Participants met with elders, band council members and visited schools in the Innu community of Matimekush-Lac John and the Naskapi community of Kawawachikamach.
 They also met with members of the administration of the cities of Schefferville and Fermont, as well as representatives of the Tata Steel, Arcelor Mittal, Minerai de Fer Québec (Champion) and Iron Ore Company (IOC) mines.

 This doctoral seminar was organized by the MinErAL network in collaboration with the REXSAC network, a Nordic Fennoscandian centre of excellence funded by NordForsk on resource extraction and sustainable Arctic communities.
+It also received funding from the Nordic Council of Ministers.
 In the summer of 2020, REXSAC will organize a summer school in northern Scandinavia to allow participants to compare the Canadian and Scandinavian contexts.
 The learning resulting from these two field seminars will be documented in a series of scientific papers co-authored by researchers and students from both networks.

 Thank you to our partners for this warm welcome and to the members of the MinErAL and REXSAC networks for their participation in this event!